cSubhradipta/Documentation/linked_list_grouping.md

 ![LLgrp2](images/grp2.png)

-Now, we will group the odd nodes and even nodes simultaneously until the oddEnd and evenEnd reach to NULL.
+Now, we will keep on linking the odd nodes and even nodes simultaneously until the oddEnd and evenEnd reaches to NULL.
 ```cpp
 while((evenEnd != NULL) && (oddEnd != NULL) && (evenEnd->next != NULL)){